Crystals of cellulose oligomers

 Overview of EM facilities at the Sustainable and Bio-inspired Materials Department

-Our EM facilities are currently under development and will soon house a cryo transmission electron microscope (cryoTEM) and a cryo ion-beam scanning electron microscope (cryoFIB/SEM), complementing the existing facilities at MPIKG.
+Our EM facilities house a cryo transmission electron microscope (cryoTEM) and a cryo focused ion beam scanning electron microscope (cryoFIB/SEM), complementing the existing facilities at MPIKG.
 These facilities are dedicated to the structural characterization of radiation-sensitive soft and biological materials.

 Available Equipment